ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- Demonstration of intrathecal synthesis of HSV- specific antibody may also be useful in diagnosis
 	- Most cases of recurrent viral or “aseptic” meningitis, including cases previously diagnosed as Mollaret’s meningitis, are due to HSV.
 - VZV
+	- if concurrent chickenpox or shingles
+	- may have encephalitis or meningitis  without rash also
+	- CSF PCR
+	- demonstration of VZV-specific intrathecal antibody synthesis and/or the presence of VZV CSF IgM antibodies, or by positive CSF cultures.
+- EBV
+	- +/- associated infectious mononucleosis
+	- atypical lymphocytosis in CSF or PBF s/o EBV
+	- Serum and CSF culture for diagnosis
+	- IgM viral capsid antibodies (VCAs), antibodies to early antigens (EAs), and the absence of antibodies to EBV- associated nuclear antigen (EBNA).
+	- PCR has false positive
+- HIV meningitis
 	-